 [Click Here For More Detailed Information on SNOO Safety]

 We spent 7 years building and perfecting SNOO before bringing it to millions of parents around the world.
-Since its release, SNOO has been regarded as “the safest baby bed ever made,” it has received more than 22 awards, and is even being evaluated by the FDA as a life-saving medical device to help prevent infant sleep deaths.
+Since its release, SNOO has been touted for its innovative swaddle that, when clipped in, keeps babies on the back,” it has received more than 22 awards, and is even being evaluated by the FDA.

 General Baby Bed Safety Tips

-- Never place anything under the SNOO legs or mattress, except for SNOO Smart Sleeper Leg Lifters.
+Never place anything under SNOO legs or mattress...except for SNOO Smart Sleeper Leg Lifters.
 SNOO Leg Lifters raise the head of the bassinet on a slight, safe incline.
-They can help your baby breathe a little easier during mild colds and stuffy noses.
-(Some doctors also recommend head elevation to reduce spitting up and acid reflux.)
+They can be used for babies whose doctors recommend elevating the head.

-- Do not put other blankets, toys or items in SNOO, as advised by the AAP to prevent suffocation and strangulation risks.
+Do not put other blankets, toys or items in SNOO, as advised by the American Academy of Pediatrics to prevent suffocation and strangulation risks.

 Pretty simple, right?
 We hope your family enjoys safer, better sleep with SNOO!
-You can even now rent a SNOO for a low monthly cost (about the price of a cup of coffee a day)!
+You can even now rent SNOO for a low monthly cost!

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at firstname.lastname@example.org.